X icon white, transparent background.

 Pros of linking compensation to performance reviews

-The key to benefiting from this pairing is focusing your reviews on employee development.
+The key to benefiting from the pairing of performance and compensation is focusing your reviews on development.
 Some of these benefits include:

 • Better employee recognition